Biostatistics

 SOCI241 Health, Illness & Society 4

-Students have recently held the following positions:
+Students have held the following positions:

 • Intern at Boston University School of Medicine examining the correlation between patient religiosity and health outcomes